 Rhode Island law provides continuation rights in addition to those provided under federal COBRA.
 State statutes such as these are sometimes referred to as "mini-COBRA" laws.
 Rhode Island's law has a different scope than COBRA: it only applies to insured group health plans, not self-insured group health plans, and covers all such plans, regardless of employer size, whereas COBRA covers all group health plans of employers with at least twenty employees.
-However, Rhode Island's Extended Benefits law does not apply to employers and employees in the construction industry that participate in a Taft-Hartley multi-employer welfare plan.423
+However, Rhode Island's Extended Benefits law does not apply to employers and employees in the construction industry that participate in a Taft-Hartley multi-employer welfare plan.

 Under RI Extended Benefits, an employee, spouse, or dependent may continue coverage for 18 months after coverage would be terminated due to layoff, death, or the workplace ceasing to exist.
 The continuation coverage cannot last longer than the period of time the employee was employed prior to the qualifying event, and terminates whenever the individual in continuation coverage becomes eligible for benefits under another group plan.
 The employee is responsible for paying the full premium rate.
 If the employer plan has fifty or fewer plan employees, the payments are made directly to the insurer but HealthSource RI for Employers will bill the individual who takes RI Extended Benefits and then forward the payment to carriers.
-The election to participate in continuation coverage under this provision must be made within thirty days of the layoff or death.424
+The election to participate in

-419 ERISA § 602; PHS Act § 2202
+ERISA § 602; PHS Act § 2202

-420 ERISA §§ 602(2)(C), (3), 604; PHS Act §§ 2202(2)(C), (3), 2204
+&lt;sup>421 ERISA §§ 602(2)(C), (3), 604; PHS Act §§ 2202(2)(C), (3), 2204

-421 ERISA § 605(a)(1); PHS Act § 2205(a)(1)
+ERISA § 605(a)(1); PHS Act § 2205(a)(1)

-422 ERISA § 602(2); PHS Act § 2202(2)
+&lt;sup>423 ERISA § 602(2); PHS Act § 2202(2)

-423 R.I.
+R.I.
 Gen. Laws § 27-19.1-1(h)